DBraun/PyTorchTOP/README.md

 ## CUDA and cuDNN

 From NVIDIA, install CUDA which will create `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0`.
+Check that this creates a system environment variable: `CUDA_TOOLKIT_ROOT_DIR` holding `C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v11.0`.
 Download the [cuDNN](https://developer.nvidia.com/cudnn) version that corresponds to the CUDA version and place the files in the CUDA folder too.

 ## OpenCV and the Contrib modules.

 Use git to clone [OpenCV](https://github.com/opencv/opencv) and [OpenCV Contrib](https://github.com/opencv/opencv_contrib).
 It would be good to place them next to each other.
 Use [CMake-GUI](https://cmake.org/download/) to select the source folder of OpenCV.
 In CMake-GUI, for the box `Where is the source code`, select the path to OpenCV.
 For `Where to build the binaries`, one suggestion is to create a `build` folder inside the OpenCV repo.
 You should permanently edit your system environment variables so that `OpenCV_DIR` holds this path.
 In CMake-GUI, press `Configure`.
 In the pop-up, select the latest version of Visual Studio, possibly Visual Studio 16 2019, and `Finish`.
 It will take less than a minute, and a table with lots of options will appear.
 Make the following modifications:

+* Enable the checkbox `BUILD_opencv_world`.
+* For `OPENCV_EXTRA_MODULES_PATH`, enter the path to `modules` folder in the opencv_contrib repository which you cloned earlier.
 * Enable the checkbox `WITH_CUDA`.

-* For `CUDA_TOOLKIT_ROOT_DIR`, enter `C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v11.0`
-* For `OPENCV_EXTRA_MODULES_PATH`, enter the path to `modules` folder in the opencv_contrib repository which you cloned earlier.
-* Enable the checkbox `BUILD_opencv_world`.
+Click `Generate`.

+Check the entries in the table again.
+You should see a new entry for `CUDA_TOOLKIT_ROOT_DIR`, holding `C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v11.0`.
+If you don't, you may add the entry yourself, but this isn't guaranteed to work.
+You should probably check your CUDA installation, delete the CMake-GUI cache and restart the CMake-GUI steps.

-Click `Generate`, and then `Open Project`.
+If `CUDA_TOOLKIT_ROOT_DIR` is valid, then click `Open Project`.
 Build in `Release` mode.
 This will take between 1 to 2 hours.
 When it's complete, look for the "world" dll (`opencv_world451.dll` or equivalent) in the build's `bin\Release` folder and move it to `%USERPROFILE%\Documents\Derivative\Plugins`.
 If this folder doesn't already exist, create it.

 ## Building the PyTorchTOP Project.